 Keep in mind that changing the heart and mind of any person is God's job.
 We are responsible to deliver His message lovingly and accurately, but we're not responsible to wrench a decision from someone who is not ready.
-Asking "Would you like to hear more about this now, or maybe later?" may help you know when or whether to continue the conversation.
+Asking "Would you like to hear more about this now or at a later time?" may help you know when or whether to continue the conversation.